-As at 31 December 2017 Calpe's own funds were £30,055k, which represented an increase of £6,000k compared to 2016.
-Most of this increase reflects the £5,000k cash injection from TRC in February 2017.
+As at 31 December 2018 Calpe's own funds were £31,547k (2017: £30,055k), representing an increase of £1,492k.

 As set out in Calpe's Articles of Association, the Directors have the ability to cancel any dividend or other distribution at any time before actual payment if they consider that payment of the dividend or other distribution would cause Calpe to fail to meet any applicable capital or solvency requirement, including its Solvency Capital Requirement.